OlivierJeannin/olivierjeannin.github.io/source/_posts/how-to-read-a-book.md

 The intensity is less, as you remember the same knowlegde better.

-{% note info A Few Things to Keep in Mind%}
+{% note info Things to keep in mind:%}

 1. Outline first, details second.